sdondley/ClimateChangeChat/perl.md

         * create a `lua` directory if it doesn't already exist
             * In this directory, create a file called `lsp_config.lua`
                 * drop the code beloow into it
-* Yeah, you might not have any clue what this does
+* Yeah, you might not have any clue what this code does
     * This is the TLDR; section
         * not covered here
         * read the boring details further down in this tutorial
     * some people don't care how it works as long as it does
         * trying to be considerate of them
     * you can ask questions later
+        * just focus on getting it working for now
         * I'll hopefully answer at least some of them down lower on the page

 ```